 During peak 2020 claim periods, our Association processed an average of $4.5 million in crop insurance claims each week.
 Technology helped adjusters complete timely and accurate assessments, even in fields that not so long ago would have been difficult to assess.
 When you select a crop insurance agency, you are choosing an entire team of companies to support your operation.
 The adjusters we work with are adopting practices that keep up with the needs of an agricultural industry operating in an increasingly risky environment.

-“The workload has been extreme for both us as the agents and our adjusters, who work with others as well as Farm Credit Services of America,” said Brook Moore, insurance officer in Marshalltown, Iowa.
+“The workload has been extreme for us as the agents and our adjusters, who work with others as well as Farm Credit Services of America,” said Brook Moore, insurance officer in Marshalltown, Iowa.

 “Drones certainly enabled the adjusters to quickly pinpoint just how severe and how widespread damages were to insureds’ fields.”